Red Lobster seeks bankruptcy protection days after closing dozens of restaurants - KESQ

 AP Business Writers

-Red Lobster, the casual dining chain that won fans with inventions like popcorn shrimp and “endless” seafood deals, has filed for Chapter 11 bankruptcy protection.
+Red Lobster, the casual dining chain that brought seafood to the masses with inventions like popcorn shrimp and “endless” seafood deals, has filed for Chapter 11 bankruptcy protection.

 The 56-year-old chain made the filing late Sunday, days after shuttering dozens of restaurants.